Tony Johnson (fighter): Bellator

 In April 2011, it was announced that Johnson had signed with Bellator, with his promotional debut expected to take place at Bellator 41 on April 16 against Carlos Flores.
-Johnson, however, was later replaced by Rudy Aguilar due to unknown reasons.
+Johnson, however, was later replaced by Rudy Aguilar for unknown reasons.
 Johnson eventually made his promotional debut against current UFC competitor Derrick Lewis at Bellator 46 on June 25, 2011.
 He won the fight via unanimous decision by 29–28 on the scorecards.

 ONE Fighting Championship

 After being sidelined for nearly two years due to issues with his Bellator contract, Johnson signed with Singapore-based promotion ONE Championship and faced former UFC heavyweight champion Tim Sylvia at ONE Fighting Championship: Rise to Power on May 31, 2013.
 The fight was contested at a catchweight of 271 lbs. after Sylvia missed weight.
 Johnson won the fight via TKO due to a doctor stoppage in the third round after an elbow by Johnson opened up a cut on Sylvia's forehead.

 Johnson next faced Chris Lokteff at ONE Fighting Championship: Warrior Spirit on November 15, 2013.
 He lost the fight via split decision.